dps923/winter2020/topics/info-template-v1.md

 Students in Professor McIntyre's iOS programming course have permission to use, copy, and modify the code in this template.
 Yes, controllers etc. can be copied (added) to another project as-is and then modified to work in the other project.

+Get it from the [course's code repository](https://github.com/dps923/fall2018).
+It is in the "Templates_and_solutions" folder.
+There is a convenient zip file for download use, and you can also use a browser to look at the code online.

 <br>

 ### Features